NativeScript/docs-v7/docs/ui/theme.md

 * `h5`
 * `h6`

-Here are a few examples for how you could use these class names.
+Here are a few examples of how you could use these class names.

 ``` XML
 <Label class="h1" text="This is a big heading"></Label>